suhani2010/SKS/README.md

 • User can logout after completing.

+• All the responses are shown using AJAX.

 • CRUD Operations like
 1) User can add the desired items to their cart .
 2) Admin can add product to the category.